The (Real) State of Social Care

 It is necessary to look at the two sides of the coin – numbers of people served and levels of spend.
 To make comparisons meaningful, both must be pegged to the local populations.

 There are huge differences in numbers of people served.
 This is determined largely by levels of affluence/deprivation.
-The means test ensures only people without sufficient income or wealth are financially eligible.
-The numbers of people who get past the means test within a community obviously reduces as overall affluence of communities increases.
+In addition to more affluent people having better health and so lower levels of need through being able to lead healthier lifestyles, the means test ensures only people without sufficient income or wealth are financially eligible.
+Their numbers decrease as overall level of affluence of communities increases.

-· The 10% of councils serving the most affluent communities served 42.2older people per 1,000 population over 65 while the 10% serving the most deprived served 75.3 – nearly 80% more
+The 10% of councils serving the most affluent communities served 42.2 older people per 1,000 population over 65 while the 10% serving the most deprived served 75.3 older people per 1,000 population over 65 – nearly 80% more

 These differences would, of course, not matter if spending followed suit.
 But it does not.
 The councils that spent the least per person did so because they are hit with a double whammy.

-· The 10% of councils that spent the least per older person served 41% morepeople per their populations - 49.8 per 1,000 population against 69.3 – and did so But far from being able to spend commensurately more per population, they actually spent 5% less - £1,202 against £958
+The 10% of councils that spent the least per older person served 41% more people per their populations - 49.8 per 1,000 population against 69.3.
+But far from being able to spend commensurately more per population, they actually spent 5% less - £1,202 against £958

 The situation for older people